Dalberson

 Dalberson Ferreira do Amaral, known simply as Dalberson (born 13 January 1997) is a Brazilian football player.
-He plays for CSA.
+He plays for Guarani.

 Club career

 On 7 July 2021, he signed a three-year contract with Primeira Liga club Famalicão in Portugal.

 He made his Primeira Liga debut for Famalicão on 18 September 2021 in a game against Marítimo and kept a clean sheet in a 0–0 tie.